Every so often, Dustin and I get caught up discussing how we would love to own and run our very own restaurant.

 - Preheat the waffle maker.

-- In a medium mixing bowl, combine all the dry ingredients (flour, cornmeal, baking powder, brown sugar, and kosher salt) and mix well.
+In a medium mixing bowl, combine all the dry ingredients (flour, cornmeal, baking powder, coconut sugar, and sea salt) and mix well.

-- In another medium mixing bowl, whisk the milk, vegetable oil, eggs and vanilla (AKA the "wet ingredients").
+In another medium mixing bowl, whisk the milk, coconut oil, eggs and vanilla (AKA the "wet ingredients").

 - Pour the wet ingredients into the dry ingredients and stir until just combined.

-- There is no need to grease the waffle maker since there is already vegetable oil in the batter.
+There is no need to grease the waffle maker since there is already oil in the batter.

 - Pour 3/4 cup - 1 cup (depending on the size of your waffle maker) into the center of the grid.